robcole-dev/cadius-miner/README.md

 ### Content

-- The framework used for the game was Phaser [Phaser Framwork](https://phaser.io/)
+- The framework used for the game was Phaser Version 3 [Phaser Framwork](https://phaser.io/)

 ### Media